How to build a company wiki that doesn't suck

 Engage readers with visuals

 Sometimes it's easier to get your message across without writing a word.
 That's easy in Slite.
 Record a video directly in Slite, or embed a Loom or Youtube link.
 And if you want to draw out some thoughts, you can embed a Miro board, Figjam file, or sketch directly in Slite wiki pages with Excalidraw.
 Programmers can include code snippets.
+Check our complete list of integrations here.

 Our Editor contains dozens of [/] commands for you to explore your visual creativity and share your work with your team.